 Anatomy of a Net-Zero Home

-Gene Myers of New Town Builders outlines the construction details they use to build net-zero-ready homes.
+Gene Myers of New Town Builders outlines the construction details his team uses to build net-zero-ready homes.

 Gene Myers ran dozens of computer simulations before he found the best way to build net-zero homes that met his tough, self-imposed criteria.
 Each year, the CEO of New Town Builders conducts a research exercise designed to produce a new series of extremely energy-efficient homes.